davidhi7/backup/README.md

 ## Requirements
 * Python 3
 * Borg
-* Curl (for Discord webhook)
+* curl (for notifications via either Discord webhooks or ntfy notifications)

 ## Installation
-`install.sh` provides a poor installation script which moves all the files to their intented path.
-Run it as root: `chmod +x install.sh; sudo ./install.sh`
+`install.sh` provides a simple installation script which moves all the files to their intented path and does some basic configuration.
+Run it as root: `$ chmod +x install.sh && sudo ./install.sh`

-Enable the backup using `systemctl enable --now backup.timer`
+Enable the backup scheduling using `systemctl enable --now backup.timer`

 ## Configuration
-* `/etc/backup/backup.conf`: main configuration
+* `/etc/backup/backup.conf`: Main configuration
-* `/etc/backup/discord.conf`: Discord webhook configuration
+* `/etc/backup/exclude.conf`: List of files and dictionaries to be excluded from the backup.
+See https://borgbackup.readthedocs.io/en/stable/usage/create.html
-* `/etc/systemd/system/backup.timer`: systemd timer configuration.
+* `/etc/systemd/system/backup.timer`: Systemd timer configuration.
+Editing this file allows for configuration of the backup scheduling.
 For the syntax, see https://wiki.archlinux.org/title/Systemd/Timers.
+Note that for the changes to be applied, you need to run `# systemctl daemon-reload && systemctl restart backup.timer`

 ## Usage
-* Run the backup routine: `backup create`
+* Run the backup routine: `backup create`.
-* Interact with the repository: `backup exec <command>`, this allows to perform various Borg commands on the repository such as `borg extract` to recover from the backup without needing to manually provide the repository path and passphrase.
+* Interact with the repository: `backup exec <command>`.
+This allows to perform various Borg commands on the repository such as `borg extract` to recover from the backup without the need to provide the repository path and passphrase manually.